Nvidia RTX 3080 Review: 1080p Is No More

 A key thing to remember out of all of this is that ray-tracing is still, even two years after the initial RTX launch, pretty rare in video games.
 More and more blockbuster games are using it this year — Watch Dogs: Legion, Cyberpunk 2077 and Assassin’s Creed: Valhalla some of the upcoming highlights — but for the most part, it’s technology that most developers haven’t properly dabbled in yet.
 Even something like DLSS, improved as it is, is still fairly infrequent in games.
 It works supremely well in Control and especially Death Stranding — but we’re still waiting for the technology to really become more popular.

 But you can only play and test what you have available.
-And in a lot of regular testing, the card that’s going to be priced several hundred dollars less than the 2080 Ti is delivering between a 25 per cent and 40 per cent bump depending on the title and what you’re doing.
-Control was obviously the biggest winner, but it’s also one of the games that uses the most ray-tracing options.
-Something like Shadow of the Tomb Raider, which ray-tracing for multiple sunlight, spot light and point light shadows, doesn’t see quite as much of a boost.
+And in a lot of regular testing, the card that’s going to be priced several hundred dollars less than the 2080 Ti is delivering between 25 per cent and 40 per cent more performance depending on the game, resolution and settings.
+Control was obviously the biggest winner, but it’s also one of the games that uses the most ray-tracing techniques.
+Something like Shadow of the Tomb Raider, which only uses ray-tracing for multiple sunlight, spot light and point light shadows, but not reflections, doesn’t see quite as much of a boost.

 We know games are coming out that are more taxing.
 Cyberpunk 2077, for instance, has diffuse illumination, reflections, ambient occlusion, and ray-traced shadows.
 I’d expect the gap in performance to be much larger when more ray-traced effects are enabled, and given that’s the type of experience many people are upgrading their PCs this year for, it makes the value argument pretty clear.